ssfiero/Rockem-Sockem-Robots/README.md

 ## Technologies:
 * Materialize for the front-end
 * HTML, CSS, Plain old Javascript
-* Pixi.js for animations, and Matter.js for the physics engine
+* Sprite sheets were used for animations
 * jQuery to make AJAX calls to API